 To be eligible to apply for support from the Student Opportunity Fund, you will need to be:

-- Registered on a programme leading to the award of an undergraduate degree, integrated Masters degree, DipHE, foundation degree or PGCE.
+- Registered on a programme leading to the award of an undergraduate degree, integrated Masters degree, DipHE, foundation degree, PGCE, taught Masters degree, Postgraduate Certificate, Postgraduate Diploma or MRes award.
 This excludes Erasmus+ students who are not eligible;

 - Studying full-time or part-time.
 Part-time students are required to be studying a minimum of 60 credits in the year of application;